Chadowo/gosu-mruby-wrapper/README.md

 far, the hard part is implementing `require` correctly.

-This method both works out-of-the-box for your users and doesn't require you to bundle your source code with your game/app (not at least, in a way that's easily opened).
+This method both works out-of-the-box for your users and doesn't require you to bundle your source code with your game (not at least, in a way that's easily opened).

 ## Features